jorisparet/partycls/docs/tutorials/descriptors/ba.rst

 Setup
 -----

-Instantiating this descriptor on a ``Trajectory`` can be done as follows:
+Instantiating this descriptor on a :py:class:`Trajectory <partycls.trajectory.Trajectory>` can be done as follows:

 .. code-block:: python